Metabolic Syndrome greatly increases the likelihood of

 occurs when the arteries supplying blood to the heart muscle

 become hardened and narrowed.
-The deterioration is a process

-called atherosclerosis and is caused by a build-up of plaque on
+The deterioration is caused by a build-up of plaque on

 the inner walls or lining of the arteries.
 Plaque, which